My search for a non GMO infant formula

 I recently discovered that the formula I fed my son for 12+ months contains genetically modified corn and soy.
 Moms should know that there are GMOs* in nearly all infant formula being sold in stores.
 A mom should be able to decide for herself if that’s what she wants to feed her baby.
 If she decides that is not the kind of formula she wants, the alternative is to choose organic.
 You can buy an organic brand to eliminate almost all GMOs in the formula, but you won’t be able to completely avoid them and find a truly organic formula.

 While there are many organic formulas on the market, there is only one currently being sold in the United States that does not contain GMOs in some form.
 Organic formulas have hexane-extracted algal DHA and fungal ARA oils.
 The algae used to extract the additives is GMO algae.
 The manufacturer that provides the DHA and ARA is Martek, the product, life’s DHA.
-It is not only found in organic formula but many other products labeled organic as well.
+Please take some time to read the white paper created by the Cornucopia Institute on this matter.
+It explains how the additive was given the organic seal of approval in great detail, beginning on page 19.
+This additive is not only found in organic formula but many other products labeled organic as well.
 A full list of products can be found on their website.

 Below is a list of infant formulas containing life’s DHA which is both genetically modified and typically manufactured using a known toxin: